-Figure 82: Chart Directory
+Figure 74: Chart Directory

 - 2. Open the ChartServer Software.
-Click the EDIT menu and select "New Tile Server" (Figure 83).

-- 3. When the "Tile Server Properties" window opens, give the server a unique name.
+Click the EDIT menu and select "New Tile Server" (Figure 75). - 3.
+When the "Tile Server Properties" window opens, give the server a unique name.
 It is recommended to name the server the geographic location you are loading.

-- 4. Click the "Chart Options" button.

-The "ChartServer Option

-Properties" window will open.